-- 1.1 The Civil Aviation Directorate Transport Malta is responsible for the publication of all charts that are part of the AIP.
-These charts are kept up to date by amendments to the AIP. - 1.2 The charts are produced in accordance with the provisions contained in ICAO Annex 4 Aeronautical Charts. - 1.3 Information concerning the planning for or issuance of new maps and charts is notified by Aeronautical Information Circular.
-If incorrect information detected on published charts is of operational importance, it is corrected by NOTAM.
+- 1.1 The Civil Aviation Directorate Transport Malta is responsible for the publication of all charts that are part of the AIP. - 1.2 The charts are produced in accordance with the provisions contained in ICAO Annex 4 Aeronautical Charts and ICAO Doc 8697- Aeronautical Chart Manual.